 YIELD either audits all used contracts in-house, or relies on detailed reports by our trusted and industry-wide respected partners.

-YIELD can protect you to some degree against Market swings.
 Our positions are conservative, hedged, with the option to add additional insurance.
 In almost all cases a sudden drop in crypto asset value will not result in losses on your side, however, some market risks in case of catastrophic events remain and should be taken into account.

 Complex does not mean unintelligible.
 YIELD uses mathematical prediction models to map out edge cases and employs automated monitoring systems to track indicators that signal their approach.